Montreal: Magnificent at any time of the year

 First off was an afternoon visit to the McCord Museum (across from the main gates of McGill University) to see the exhibition Indigenous Voices of Today: Knowledge, Trauma, Resilience that bears witness to the still unrecognized knowledge of Indigenous peoples in Quebec and Canada, and the deep wounds they carry.
 The exhibit features one hundred carefully selected objects from the museum’s Indigenous Cultures Collection and more than eighty powerful inspiring stories from members of the 11 Indigenous nations of Quebec.
 The second exhibit we visited, Chapleau, Profession: Cartoonist, highlights the drawings and cartoons of one of Canada’s most storied political cartoonist and satirists.
 It doesn’t disappoint.
 To celebrate its 100th anniversary, the museum is offering 100 days of free entry.
 Visit for free until January 19, 2022.

 We spent one entire day in Montreal just cycling around the city.
-There is over 700 km of bike paths and the city has been ranked one of the most bike-friendly cities in North America by the Copenhagen Design Index.
+There are over 700 km of bike paths, and the city has been ranked one of the most bike-friendly cities in North America by the Copenhagen Design Index.
 You can rent a bike, bring your own, or try out or try out Montreal’s BIXI system which is linked to the city’s public transit system and is meant for short commutes.

 ABOVE: Cycling through the beautiful Lafontaine Park on the east side of downtown.
 (PHOTO: © Freddy Arciniegas, @arcpixel,Tourisme Montréal)

-Over the course of the day, we biked along the south shore of the St. Laurence then headed back into town along the Lachine Canal.
+Over the course of the day, we biked along the south shore of the St. Laurence, then headed back into town along the Lachine Canal.
 We stopped at the Atwater Market to refuel and then zig-zagged through the downtown core until we hit Lafontaine Park.
 Then, we headed south through the hip St-Denis area, and Chinatown before making our way back to Old Montreal.
 A full day of cycling really gives you a sense of a city and is invigorating.

 We returned in time to take the Montreal Ferris Wheel, La Grande Roue de Montreal, in the port of Old Montreal.
 It is cheesy, wonderful, and worth doing.
 Open year-round and 60-metres high, it is the largest observation wheel in Canada–equivalent to a 20-storey building.
-We were lucky because we had a cloudless day and with the 360-degree panorama you could see Montreal and far into the distance on all sides, including the Saint Lawrence to the south and Mont Royal to the north.
-If you are adventurous, pair your ferris wheel ride with the zip line experience next door!
+We were lucky because we had a cloudless day, and with the 360-degree panorama, you could see Montreal and far into the distance on all sides, including the Saint Lawrence to the south and Mont-Royal to the north.
+If you are adventurous, pair your Ferris wheel ride with the zip line experience next door!

 ABOVE: Once the home to George Stephen, the president of Bank of Montreal and the Canadian Pacific Railway, Le Mont Stephen is now a boutique luxury hotel.
 A seamless extension leads from the mansion to the modern 90-room hotel built behind the home—a national historic site.